bkw777/NODE_DATAPAC/README.md

 ### New Schematic & PCB
 This aims to be a functional replacement and will change over time to use newer parts.
 Currently still uses all the same main chips as the original.
-Changes so far are that many of the traces are rerouted, battery connections to support current battery options, decoupling caps, ground pours, silkscreen.
+Changes so far are that many of the traces are rerouted, coin cell battery, decoupling caps, ground pours, silkscreen.
 Pending TODO items: Change the BUS connection to use a removable cable, and flip the pinout so that the computer end of the cable can use a connector that actually fits in a 200.
 ![](PCB/NODE_DATAPAC_256K_bkw0.svg)
 ![](PCB/NODE_DATAPAC_256K_bkw0_top.jpg)